 Cosby Asks Court To Reseal Testimony About Affairs, Drugs

-In the nearly 1,000-page deposition, the comic known as “America’s Dad” admitted to several extramarital affairs and said he obtained quaaludes to give to women he hoped to seduce.
+Cosby admits to several affairs in the deposition and says he obtained prescription sedatives to give to women he hoped to seduce.